gvalencia/project_template/README.md

 In reality that is not true and some EM in particular china have a fixed exchange rate.
 So, the only focus of the central bank is to ensure that the currency is fluctuating in very small band.
 When there are capital inflows , the EM currecy will have a lot of preassure making the EM central bank to increases the amount of foreign reserves.
 This is  equivalent to increse the money supply, creating an scenario with higher short term growth.

-So in conclusion the increase in the monetary suplly in the DM will not boost the economies is there is not flexible exchange rate.
+In conclusion, the increase in the monetary supply in the DM will not boost the economies is there is not flexible exchange rate.
-There are  risk associated with this expansion in the monetary.
+There are  risk associated with this  monetary expansion in EM.
 The punishment associated to this strategy is inflation or the formation asset bubbles.
+So policy makers have to decide between a political convenient short term boom  vs the inflationary risk or  assets bubbles formation in EM markets.